omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 3.md

 “Oh you know about them monsters, kid?
 You should probably learn monsters aren’t edible”

-“They were supposedly poisoned by the goddess to defer us from not seeking them out”, my mother explained.
+“They were supposedly poisoned by the goddess to defer us from not seeking them out.”
+My mother explained.

 “Really?”
 I put the last cube in my mouth.
 “Wouldn’t it be better to hunt them for food?”